-3.5 PLANET Smart Discovery Utility
+3.6 PLANET Smart Discovery Utility

-For easily listing the Industrial Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility from user's manual CD-ROM is an ideal solution.
+For easily listing the Industrial Managed Switch in your Ethernet environment, the Planet Smart Discovery Utility which usrs can download from PLANET's website is an ideal solution.
 The following installation instructions are to guide you to running the Planet Smart Discovery Utility.